Skip to content

 7. Ensure “Import Bookmarks” is checked off (as shown below):

-Once you have uploaded your bookmarked PDF, the ‘Review’ page will now display these bookmarks on the lefthand navigation pane in the same level they were formatted in the PDF.
-Clicking on a bookmark will take the user to the relevant point in the file.
+The ‘Review’ page will display these bookmarks on the lefthand navigation pane at the same level they were formatted in the PDF.
+Clicking on a bookmark will take the user to the relevant point in the document.
 Case Center will recognize and display up to four levels of bookmarks from the source PDF.

-• By bundle – The court event the documents relate to.
+• By bundle – The hearing the document relates

-• By section – The party uploading the documents or type of document.
+• By section – The party who filed the document or type of document.

-• You must abide by page limits set out in the rules of court and relevant practice directions
+• Abide by page limits set out in the rules of court and relevant practice directions.

-• Do not upload any material that is subject to a sealing order.
-Review the Court’s Practice Directions for more information on how to file these materials.
+Counsel and parties must not upload a document subject to a sealing order.
+The court’s Practice Directions have more information on how to file these materials.

 2. Select the Update Case button.

-6. If your document is a PDF that contains bookmarks, ensure “Import Bookmarks” is checked off.
+7. If the document is a PDF that contains bookmarks, ensure “Import Bookmarks” is checked off.

-1. Select your documents from your computer and drag them into the box; Or,
+1. Select the document from your computer and drag it into the box; Or,

-2. Select “Add Files” and select the files you want to add.
+2. Select “Add Files” and select the documents you want to add.

-3. You can add multiple documents by either selecting or dragging all the documents you wish to upload into the box.
+3. You can add multiple documents by either selecting or dragging all the documents into the box.

 Tip —You will see each of your documents listed individually.
 Case Center will upload the documents in the order that they appear in the list.
 You can change the order of the documents by using your cursor and dragging them into the correct order.